cpancake/kenken/README.md

 Puzzles are input via boards.js as a list of cages.
 The top left square is 1, the one to the right of it is 2, etc. So a cage in a 3x3 KenKen board that forms an L shape to the left would be 1,4,7,8.

-To solve a puzzle, run `solver.js` with the index of the puzzle you want solved:
+To solve a puzzle, run `KenKen` with the index of the puzzle you want solved:
-`node solver.js 3`
+`mix run -e KenKen.init 0`

 If you don't want it to return every possible solution, add `first` to the end:
-`node solver.js 3 first`
+`mix run -E KenKen.init 0 first`

 ## how it works